 This combination of slow shutter speed and infrared film, therefore, serves as an intentional disruption of traditional views of the oak tree which portray and perceive them as passive or static.
 Printed as large-format prints that move vertically and horizontally across a single oak tree, Perceiving Phytochrome invites an immersive and disorienting perspective of trees not as organic statues, but instead as energetic forms of life.

-The latter stages of development for Perceiving Phytochrome could not have happened without the support of a grant by the Richard and Siobhán Coward Foundation for Analogue Photography.
-The money received helped fund the infrared stages of the project and enabled the purchase of at home darkroom equipment.
+The latter stages of development for Perceiving Phytochrome could not have happened without the support from the Richard and Siobhán Coward Foundation, whose Analogue Photography grant provided the funding for the project’s final experimentation.

 “Having to adjust the camera to meet the demands of light visible to plants rather than of humans requires one to use their equipment differently.
 The additional distance placed between myself and the image I expect to make due to the technical structure of infrared photography is another fascinating effect of infrared that displaces human agency or control, in this case my own vision, without entirely abandoning it.
 As there is an attempt here to approach plants within their own visual spectrum, the fact that the photographic method chosen to do so contributes to a distortion of human vision is yet another symbolic effect of how centring the plant within photographic practice can destabilise the human.
 Trees are, in this way, very much of the place they inhabit.
 This can be also thought of holistically, in that they are vessels of cultural and social memory which are intrinsically bound to the place from which the memories arise or were experienced, but also in that they are a direct product of the soil and the atmosphere in which they are imbedded.
 They are, in this sense, a material and cultural embodiment of place (Cloke and Jones, 2011).
 However, although sessile and of place, both of which suggest fixity, neither are they static in their processes or functions.
 As much of their functionality, despite the very visible and familiar seasonal change, is hidden from human view or near invisible to the naked eye, part of the project’s intentions are to bring an awareness to the tree’s sensorial perception — to uncover and depict the tree’s engagement with place.
 Removing, in a sense, the shroud of plant blindness.”